urql-graphql/urql/docs/comparison.md

 - Parts of the `graphql` package tree-shake away and may also be replaced (e.g. `parse`)
-- All packages in `urql` reuse parts of `@urql/core` and `wonka`, which means adding all their total sizes up doesn't give you an accurate result.
+- All packages in `urql` reuse parts of `@urql/core` and `wonka`, which means adding all their total sizes up doesn't give you a correct result of their expected bundle size.
 - These sizes may change drastically given the code you write and add yourself, but can be managed via precompilation (e.g. with `babel-plugin-graphql-tag` or GraphQL Code Generator for Apollo and `urql`)